Free, Unlimited OpenAI API

 dall-e-2

 That's it!
 You now have a free alternative to the OpenAI API using Puter.js.
-This allows you to access GPT-5.1, GPT-5, GPT-4o, o4, o3-mini, o1-mini, and DALL-E capabilities without needing an API key or a backend.
+This allows you to access GPT-5.2, GPT-5.1, GPT-5, GPT-4o, o4, o3-mini, o1-mini, and DALL-E capabilities without needing an API key or a backend.
 True serverless AI!

 Related